Tourmaline (activist): Film

-Tourmaline began her film career in 2010 when she worked on Kagendo Murungi’s Taking Freedom Home.
-For this film she gathered oral histories form LGBTQ New Yorkers on the challenges faced accessing affordable housing, medical care, and social services.
+Tourmaline began her film career in 2010 when she worked on Kagendo Murungi's Taking Freedom Home.
+For this film she gathered oral histories frorm LGBTQ New Yorkers on the challenges faced accessing affordable housing, medical care, and social services.
 In 2016 she directed her first film The personal Things which features trans elder Miss Major Griffin-Gracy, who reflects on her life as an activist.
-In 2017 Tourmaline was awarded a Queer Art Prize for her work in on this film.
+In 2017 Tourmaline was awarded a Queer Art Prize for her work on this film.
 Tourmaline also worked on the Golden Globe nominated film Mudbound as an assistant director to Dee Rees.

 Tourmaline has made numerous films about trans activism.
 STAR People Are Beautiful People (2009), co-produced with Sasha Wortzel, documents the life and work of Sylvia Rivera and STAR (Street Transvestite Action Revolutionaries).
 Her next work, also co-produced with Wortzel, Happy Birthday, Marsha!, explores the life of activist Marsha P. Johnson.
-Trans women played every major role in the film and queer and trans activists volunteered at the event.
+Trans women played every major roles in the film, and queer and trans activists volunteered at the event.

 In October 2017, Tourmaline alleged that filmmaker David France plagiarized her grant submission to the Arcus Foundation to create the documentary The Death and Life of Marsha P. Johnson, which debuted on Netflix on October 6.
 Tourmaline and collaborator Sasha Wortzel were applying for a grant for financial assistance to release their short film, Happy Birthday, Marsha!.
 This claim was supported by transgender activist Janet Mock.
 France denied the allegation.
-Independent investigations launched by both Jezebel and The Advocate exonerated France and concluded that Gossett's allegations against him were without merit.
+Independent investigations launched by both Jezebel and The Advocate exonerated France and concluded that the allegations against him were without merit.
 The debate has brought up questions of artistic integrity, who owns archival footage, and what constitutes a valid accusation.